 If they regularly eat the same sized portions as adults in your family, they could be at risk

 They could also be at risk of becoming overweight if you notice that they seem to get fatigued easily and find it hard to keep up with other children during physical activities

 If you’re concerned about your child’s weight, it’s a good idea to check with your GP, practice nurse, or health visitor.

 Children who put on too much weight are at increased risk of developing a number of different health conditions in the future.
-These include:
+Childhood obesity can have long term consequences, these include:

 Cardiovascular, or circulatory, problems including heart disease, high blood pressure, high cholesterol levels and stroke

 Type 2 diabetes

 Many forms of cancer, including colon and breast cancer – it’s estimated that being overweight is the cause of 5% of cancers in the UK